Series / The Norm Show

 - Platonic Life Partners: Norm and Laurie.

 - Put on a Bus: Taylor three episodes into Season 3, as Nikki Cox got her own show on The WB.
+The Bus Came Back for a couple episodes later in the season.

 - The Quiet One: William, one of Norm's clients.
 He does talk, but he's so incredibly shy that it's almost always an inaudible whisper.